 The university expects for students to follow Illinois state law and Loyola's alcohol policy, and we enforce those policies.
 However, students are young adults who have the freedom and responsibility to make their own decisions, and they often consume alcohol even when it conflicts with the law.
 Our goal is to reduce alcohol-related harms by creating an environment that promotes responsibility, healthy choices, self-control and good character when making decisions regarding alcohol use.

-The "Choice.
-Control.
-Character." communications plan was conceptualized by three Loyola students, Mary Chavez, Allison Gannon and Emily Van Camp, who were members of a public relations class in the Communications Department in the spring of 2006.
+The "Safety Net Coalition" communications plan was conceptualized by three Loyola students, Mary Chavez, Allison Gannon and Emily Van Camp, who were members of a public relations class in the Communications Department in the spring of 2006.